get-got/discord-feedbot/README.md

 # discord-feedbot

+(WIP!!!)
 Cross-platform automated bot for monitoring various feeds for new or altered entries, then handling those entries accordingly, typicalling sending to Discord channels.